Simon Fuller

-Simon Fuller (born 17 May 1960) is a British entrepreneur, artist manager, and film and television producer.
-He is the creator of the Idols TV format, including the UK series Pop Idol and the US series American Idol.
+Simon Robert Fuller (born 17 May 1960) is a British entrepreneur, artist manager, and film and television producer.
+He is the creator of the Idols TV format, including the British series Pop Idol and the American series American Idol.

+Fuller came to prominence in the 1990s for managing the British girl group the Spice Girls, and he has since managed acts in various fields of entertainment, from sports stars David Beckham and Lewis Hamilton to other musicians such as Amy Winehouse and Annie Lennox.

-In 2020, Fuller signed an exclusive agreement with tech firm TikTok to create a new TikTok supergroup and concluded an agreement with Verizon Communications to develop 5G content.
-In 2021 Pearson PLC announced a partnership with Simon Fuller to create a new global education business in Performing Arts.In 2016, Simon Fuller persuaded Swedish quartet ABBA to re-unite to explore working in virtual reality, which led to the ABBA Voyage project.
+Since 2020, Fuller has been working with tech firm TikTok to aid development of new TikTok creatives and in the same year he announced a partnership with Verizon Communications to develop 5G content.
+In 2021, Pearson PLC announced a partnership with Fuller to create a new global education business in Performing Arts.
+In 2016, Fuller persuaded Swedish quartet ABBA to reunite to explore working in virtual reality, which led to the ABBA Voyage project.

 Time has named Fuller one of the 100 most influential people in the world.
 He has been certified as the most successful British music manager of all time by Billboard.
 Fuller received the 2,441st star on the Hollywood Walk of Fame on 23 May 2011.
-In 2014 he was awarded an honorary degree by the University of Brighton in his home county East Sussex in recognition for his "contribution to business, entrepreneurship and philanthropy".
+In 2014, he was awarded an honorary degree by the University of Brighton in his home county East Sussex in recognition for his "contribution to business, entrepreneurship and philanthropy".
 The 2020 Sunday Times Rich List estimated Fuller's wealth at £445 million.